ovn-org/ovn/Documentation/intro/install/netbsd.rst

 As all executables installed with pkgsrc are placed in ``/usr/pkg/bin/`` directory, it might be a good idea to add it to your PATH.
 Or install OVS by ``gmake`` and ``gmake install``.

-Open vSwitch on NetBSD is currently "userspace switch" implementation in the sense described in :doc:`userspace` and :doc:`/topics/porting`.